David J. Cook (administrator)

-David J. Cook is the 15th and current president of North Dakota State University (NDSU) located in Fargo, North Dakota, and the president-designate of Iowa State University, where he will become the 17th president of the university.
+David J. Cook is an American academic and administrator, who is serving as the 17th president of Iowa State University.
+He previously served as the president of North Dakota State University.

 Life and education

 David J. Cook was born and raised in Ames, Iowa.
 He is married to his wife, Katie Cook, and they have three children: Ella, Peyton, and Gage.

 Cook attended Iowa State University and graduated in 1992 with a Bachelor of Arts in political science and speech communication.
 In 1995, Cook graduated from the University of Kansas (KU) with his Master of Arts degree in organizational communication and continued on to graduate with his PhD in organizational communication in 1998.

 Career

 University of Kansas

 After receiving his PhD, Cook worked as a senior administrator at the University of Kansas Medical Center for 14 years.
 His titles included: associate vice chancellor of the Institute for Community Engagement, associate director of the Institute of Community and Public Health, executive director of the Midwest Cancer Alliance, assistant vice chancellor for public affairs, and director of health and technology outreach.